-MAJOR PROJECTS >\$2 MILLION\
+MAJOR PROJECTS >\$2 MILLION

-PROJECT RATIONALE PRINCIPAL ALTERNATIVES ASSUMPTION COST (2015) YEAR(S) Telemetry upgrades Telemetry allows Council to remotely monitor and control what is happening with infrastructure.
+PROJECT RATIONALE PRINCIPAL ALTERNATIVES ASSUMPTIONS COST (2015) YEAR(S) Telemetry upgrades Telemetry allows Council to remotely monitor and control what is happening with infrastructure.
 Upgrading the technology improves reliability and reduces maintenance costs.
 Not undertake the upgrade.
 This would lead to operational cost increases and result in a less reliable system.
 Technology will continue to develop.
-It will be appropriate and cost- effective to upgrade systems. \$3.2 million 1-30 Construction of a new water supply source for Wakefield Continued population growth, the new Drinking Water Standards and the fact that the current bores are unreliable mean a new water supply source is needed for Wakefield.
-Upgrade the existing plant to meet the Drinking Water Standards.
-This will not improve capacity or reliability.
-The new bores will deliver the volumes of water predicted on a reliable basis. \$4.1 million 2-4 Waimea Community Dam (share purchase) Achieve water security on the Waimea Plains for urban, industrial, agricultural and environmental flow uses, for an extended period into the future.
+It will be appropriate and cost-effective to upgrade systems. \$3.2 million 1-30 Waimea Community Dam (investment) Achieve water security on the Waimea Plains for urban, industrial, agricultural and environmental flow uses, for an extended period into the future.
 Without the Dam, water restrictions and limitations on industry and urban growth are likely.
 The Council would also need to develop alternative water sources for reticulated water supplies.
 The Dam will not be owned by the Council.
-Funding for the irrigators share of the Dam is secured. \$20 million 3-5 Wakefield and 88 Valley network upgrade Predicted growth in Wakefield and 88 Valley means more water needs to be supplied and the network requires reconfiguration.
-Not accommodate growth in Wakefield and surrounds.
-The new Wakefield water source construction project successfully proceeds and growth occurs as predicted. \$2.7 million 7-9 New groundwater source Richmond A new groundwater source is needed for Richmond as protection against the existing bores becoming unviable, due to salt water intrusion.
-Not securing a new groundwater resource.
-This would result in a severely limited water supply and/or saltwater intrusion into the water supply.
-Salt water intrusion will continue to be a threat and an alternative source will be needed. \$4.9 million 9-11 Mapua growth facilitation Stage 1: storage upgrade year 4 Stage 2: pipeline renewal year 11-12 Mapua has limited water supply and storage capacity.
+Funding for the irrigators share of the Dam is secured. \$25 million 1-5 Construction of a new water treatment plant for Wakefield Continued population growth, the new Drinking Water Standards and the fact that the current bores are unreliable mean a new water supply is needed for Wakefield.
+Upgrade the existing plant to meet the Drinking Water Standards.
+This will not improve capacity or reliability.
+The new bores will deliver the volumes of water predicted on a reliable basis. \$4.1 million 2-4 Mapua growth facilitation Stage 1: storage upgrade year 4 Stage 2: pipeline renewal year 11-12 Mapua has limited water supply and storage capacity.
 No new connections to the existing water supply are currently permitted.
 The existing supply pipeline is subject to regular breakages.
 The storage upgrade and pipeline renewal projects aim to address these two issues.
 Either (a) maintain the existing pipeline (with potentially increasing frequency of breakages and continued prohibition on new connections), or (b) undertake a more costly project to convey water from Motueka.
 Growth continues, but not at a rate that requires the project to be brought forward.
-The cost of future breaks in the pipeline does not justify earlier renewals. \$4.1 million 4, 11-12
+The cost of future breaks justify earlier renewals. \$4.1 million 4, 11-12 Wakefield and 88 Valley network upgrade Predicted growth in Wakefield and 88 Valley means more water needs to be supplied and the network requires reconfiguration.
+Not accommodate growth in Wakefield and surrounds.
+The new Wakefield water source construction project successfully proceeds and growth occurs as predicted. \$2.7 million 7-9